 Alter do Chão is also home to Sairé, one of the important folklore festivals of the region, which is held annually in September.

 The city of Santarém is situated on the right bank of the Tapajós River, near its confluence with the Amazon River, in the western part of the state of Pará, Brazil.
 It is located some 800 km (500 mi) from the two largest cities in the Brazilian Amazon: Manaus, upriver in the state of Amazonas and Belém, located downriver at the mouth of the Amazon on the Atlantic Ocean.

-Santarém has an estimated population of 299,419 people (2012 Census), and is the third most populous city of the state.
+Santarém has an estimated population of 299,419 people (2012 Census) and is the third most populous city in the state.
 Because of the crystalline waters of the Tapajós River, Santarém has more than 100 km (62 mi) of natural beaches, such as those of the village of Alter do Chão.